Frequently Asked Questions

 HCCC and partners are committed to an inclusive community and welcome anyone interested in and impacted by the Pyramid Model to engage in deeper levels at the local and state levels.
 Please consider getting more involved by:

-• Attending the Annual Pyramid Summit in October to celebrate the Pyramid Network in Colorado
+- Attending the Annual Pyramid Event to celebrate the Pyramid Network in Colorado

 I’m interested in implementing Pyramid practices in my program.
 Are opportunities for Pyramid Model training and coaching available?

 We recognize and applaud that the Pyramid Model content is an important component of our early childhood system!
-Currently we have both the Pyramid Training Project and the Pyramid Coaching Project, which are intended to support the training and coaching needs of EC providers and will continue through May 2024, to support those interested in growing their implementation program-wide.
-Watch our Pyramid Updates Newsletter for any new opportunities that come our way. opportunities that come our way.
+Watch the Pyramid Updates Newsletter for any new opportunities that come our way.

 I’m interested in bringing the Pyramid practices to my local community.
 Will there be opportunities for communities wanting to initiate or expand Pyramid training and coaching?